mx2913/funkwhale/docs/admin/migration.rst

     sudo -u funkwhale pg_dump -d funkwhale > "db.dump"

-On the destination server, use rsync to fetch the contents of ``/srv/funwkhale/data/media/music/`` and ``/srv/funkwhale/data/media/`` from the origin server, as well as the database dump nd the ``.env`` file:
+On the destination server, use rsync to fetch the contents of ``/srv/funwkhale/data/media/music/`` and ``/srv/funkwhale/data/media/`` from the origin server, as well as the database dump and the ``.env`` file:

 .. code-block:: shell

+    origin = <origin server IP/hostname>
+    username = <your username>

-    rsync -a <your username>@<origin server IP/hostname>:/srv/funkwhale/data/media/ /srv/funkwhale/data/media/
+    rsync -a $username@$origin:/srv/funkwhale/data/media/ /srv/funkwhale/data/media/
-    rsync -a <your username>@<origin server IP/hostname>:/srv/funkwhale/data/music/ /srv/funkwhale/data/music/
+    rsync -a $username@$origin:/srv/funkwhale/data/music/ /srv/funkwhale/data/music/

-    rsync -a <your username>@<origin server IP/hostname>:/srv/funkwhale/config/.env /srv/funkwhale/config/
+    rsync -a $username@$origin:/srv/funkwhale/config/.env /srv/funkwhale/config/
-    rsync -a <your username>@<origin server IP/hostname>:/srv/funkwhale/db.dump /srv/funkwhale/
+    rsync -a $username@$origin:/srv/funkwhale/db.dump /srv/funkwhale/

-Restore the database dump:
+On the destination server, restore the database dump:

 .. code-block:: shell